awsdocs/amazon-sagemaker-developer-guide/doc_source/batch-ingestion-spark-connector-setup.md

 # Batch Ingestion Spark Connector Setup<a name="batch-ingestion-spark-connector-setup"></a>

-## Introduction<a name="w2481aac23c29c11b3"></a>
+## Introduction<a name="batch-ingestion-spark-connector-introduction"></a>

  Amazon SageMaker Feature Store supports batch data ingestion with Spark, using your existing ETL pipeline, or a pipeline on Amazon EMR\.
 You can also use this functionality from a Amazon SageMaker Notebook Instance\.

  Methods for installing and implementing batch data ingestion are provided for Python and Scala\.
-Python developers can use the `Amazon SageMaker-feature-store-pyspark` Python library for local development, installation on Amazon EMR, or run it from Jupyter notebooks\.
+Python developers can use the `sagemaker-feature-store-pyspark` Python library for local development, installation on Amazon EMR, or run it from Jupyter notebooks\.
 Scala developers can use the Feature Store Spark connector available in Maven\.

+You can use the Spark connector to ingest data in the following ways:

+1. Ingest by default – Ingest your dataframe into the online store\.
+When you use the connector to update the online store, The Spark connector uses the [PutRecord](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_feature_store_PutRecord.html) operation to make the update\.
+Within 15 minutes, Feature Store syncs the data between the online store and the offline store\.
+The online store contains the latest value for the record\.
+For more information about how the online and offline stores work, see [Feature Store Concepts](feature-store-getting-started.md#feature-store-concepts)\.

+1. Offline store direct ingestion – Use the Spark connector to ingest your dataframe directly into the offline store\.
+Ingesting the dataframe directly into the offline store doesn't update the online store\.

+For information about using the different ingestion methods, see [Example Implementations](#batch-ingestion-spark-connector-example-implementations)\.

-## Installation<a name="w2481aac23c29c11b5"></a>
+## Installation<a name="batch-ingestion-spark-connector-installation"></a>

  **Scala Users**